Elyn spent the last 30 years in China, coming home in the summer to cook American food and have fun doing craft projects with her family.

 - Make you're your final "glop" looks glossy and a bit like pudding, and you do not see separate pieces of rose petal in it.

-- Put it back in the skillet, and bring to just under a boil, stirring constantly.
+- Put it back in the skillet, and bring it to just under a boil, stirring constantly.
 Repeat this procedure until much of the water has evaporated off and the mixture is drier than applesauce.

 - You can add rose oil at this point if your original roses had no smell.
 This is an art—you will need to try several times until you get the feeling.

 - If your rose petal sauce is as wet as applesauce, you will not be able to add much to the clay.
-It is better to have it dry, like a dry jam, or even like a clay.
+It is better to have it dry, like a dry jam, or even like clay.
 I like to put the sauce/clay on parchment paper and let it sit in my oven overnight.
 Since it is a gas oven, the pilot lights keep it ever so slightly warm, and the clay dries out.
 You can peel it off the parchment paper in the morning.

-Making the Beads
+Step 3: Make the Beads

 Making the final dough: